BMECOM/bmecom.github.io/starprint/README.md

 # bmecom.github.io

-This is sample of color code:
+This is sample of how to color code:
 ```diff
 - text in red
 + text in green